 - Kneading: When you're kneading the dough, pour about ½ cup of all purpose flour in a small bowl to keep beside you as you knead the dough.
 This will allow you to keep adding sprinkles of the flour without putting your hand in the whole flour bag.

-- Proofing: To check if your dough is done proofing the second time (after shaping it) you can press your finger into the top of the dough about ½ inch deep.
+- Proofing: To check if your dough is done proofing (after shaping it) you can press your finger into the top of the dough about ½ inch deep.
 If the indent from your finger slowly springs back to its original shape, it’s done proofing.
 If the indent springs back right away, proof it for another 10 minutes and check it again.

 Rolf